 1. Don’t Rent From Jerks

-Unfortunately, some landlords and even some professional management companies will try to unfairly hold on to your security deposit.
+Unfortunately, some landlords and even some professional management companies will try to hold on to your security deposit unfairly.
 The best way to get your security deposit back is to entrust it to a good landlord in the first place.
-In most states, landlords are required to keep that money separate from other accounts so they can return the deposit to their tenants when they move out.
+In most states, landlords must keep that money separate from other accounts so they can return the deposit to their tenants when they move out.

 Once you’ve determined that you’re not renting from Mr. Worse Landlord, you need to start making a case for getting your security deposit back before you even move in.
 Ideally, your landlord will give you a property condition checklist, and the two of you will go around the property, filling it out together, and they each keep a copy.
 If your landlord doesn’t do this, make sure you do it yourself.
 You can create your own checklist, or most real estate or renters’ sites have ones you can download.
 In addition to the checklist, please take pictures of the entire property — even up close, detailed photos of fixtures like faucets, to document what they looked like when you moved in.